It's Super Easy To Make Your Own Ricotta. Here's How

 - Discard leftover liquid, transfer ricotta to a container and refrigerate immediately.

 Looking for ideas for what to do with all that ricotta now you’ve made it?
-Get our recipe for Lidia’s penne with ricotta and mushrooms here, or try our classic lasagna recipe, or these protein-packed ricotta oat-bran pancakes.
+Get our recipe for Lidia’s penne with ricotta and mushrooms here, or try our classic lasagna recipe, these protein-packed ricotta oat-bran pancakes, or this semolina and ricotta cheesecake.